amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 > [15f6e25](https://github.com/amejiarosario/angular-todo-app/commit/15f6e25) - add db string to connect to mongo

 We can pass some ENV variables like `MONGO_HOST`.
-If we run it locally, it will use localhost, but if run it on docker we want to pass a hostname.
+If we run it locally, it will use localhost, but if you run it on Docker, we want to pass a hostname.
 You can see that in the `docker-compose.yml` file.

 Now, let's define our data model for Mongo.
-Let's create a folder `models` inside `server` and add file called "todos.js".
+Let's create a folder `models` inside `server` and add a file called "todos.js".

 ```js server/models/todo.js
 const mongoose = require('mongoose');